 Educational records should include universally understandable, useful, and verifiable documentation of student mastery of explicit learning objectives, rather than an institutional stamp attesting to completion of a vague curriculum.

 Education should not have a prescribed way of teaching.
 Prevalent teaching approaches are often culturally, gender or socio-economically biased.
 While clear and explicit learning objectives can be universally agreed upon, the manner in which these are achieved should be as diverse as the student body.

 Educational learning paths should be personalized and as varied and diverse as the students pursuing them.

 Education should not be at the service of institutions, but at the service of learning.
 Organizing education around institutional timelines, schedules, expertise, records, and convenience is efficient for institutions, but limits the student, and by extension humanity’s potential.

+Josh holds Master's Degrees in Mass Communications and Digital Media Studies and is ABD in Instructional Design.
 With a background in media production/media theory/design and education, Josh has spent the past 15 years working in higher education as an instructional technologist and designer.
 While working at the Columbia Center for New Media Teaching and Learning, he helped develop the case program at the J-school.
 More recently he has worked in public higher education where he has seen the good and the bad of the modern education landscape.